 In 1942 his achievements were recognised, when he became a Fellow of the Royal Society.
 In the following year he was appointed to the Regius Professor of Geology at the University of Edinburgh, which post he held until retirement in 1956.
 It was there, despite his declining health, that he completed some of his most important work on the age of the Earth, the geological time scale, the Precambrian, and the geology of Africa.
 Holmes was awarded both the Wollaston Medal and the Penrose Medal in 1956, as well as the Vetlesen Prize in 1964, but at no presentation was his work on continental drift ever mentioned.
 Arthur Holmes died in Putney, London on 20 September 1965, at the age of 75.
 The Arthur Holmes Medal of the European Geosciences Union is named after him.

-At yovisto you can learn more about ‘Earth History in the Broadest Possible Context‘ in a lecture by Walter Alvarez at Berkeley University.
+At yovisto academic video search you can learn more about ‘Earth History in the Broadest Possible Context‘ in a lecture by Walter Alvarez at Berkeley University.

 References and Further Reading:

 - Arthur Holmes, People and Discoveries, at pbs.org